 Under certain circumstances an entity making payments in the normal course of business to a United States individual or an entity will be required to withhold 24% of the payment and remit it to the IRS.
 This is called “backup withholding”.
 The main trigger for backup withholding is when the person or entity receiving the payment does not provide their TIN number to the paying entity.
 Form W-9 is typically used to provide the TIN number to the paying entity.
-The paying entity is required to include the TIN number to the IRS on any payments reporting on a Form 1099 at the end of the year.
+The paying entity is required to include the TIN number to the IRS on any payment reporting on a Form 1099 at the end of the year.

 Payments that may be subject to backup withholding include interest, tax-exempt interest, dividends, broker and barter exchange transactions.
 Rents, royalties, nonemployee pay, payments made in settlement of payment card and third-party network transactions, and certain payments from fishing boat operators may also be subject.
 Real estate transactions are not subject to backup withholding.